October 06, 2021

 Rather like The Way of the Househusband, it uses what I'd call the PowerPoint approach to animation, more a moving manga.

 To be sure, The Way of the Househusband was purposely directed as "an animation that looks like a manga."
-With Kiyo in Kyoto, my best guess is that NHK World chose to divert their available resources into the adorable character designs and top-notch voice talent.
+With Kiyo in Kyoto, my guess is that NHK chose to divert their available resources into the adorable character designs and top-notch voice talent.

 The setting is Kyoto, so we're also treated to a delightful sampling of the Kyoto and Aomori dialects (coaches for both are listed in the credits).
 The genre is one of the most reliable in popular Japanese narrative fiction.